moltenform/kibo-python-task/README.md

 We'll be doing this,

 - Reading from a data file and computing a total score
-- Producing a JSON output file
+- Making sure we don't get incorrect search results if a word is within another word
-- Making the code object-oriented and more easy to change
+- Learning to make code less-redundant and easier to change in the future

 We'll provide structures along the way to assist you, you shouldn't feel like you have to invent the solution entirely on your own.